Financial Economics Certificate

-KELLG_FE 310-0 Principles of Finance (1 Unit) Foundation course for the certificate; taken in the fall.
+KELLG_FE 310-0 Principles of Finance (1 Unit) Foundation course for the certificate.
 Basic principles of finance, focusing on the effects of time and uncertainty on value.
 First half emphasizes valuation, including discounted cash flows, equity and debt valuation, the term structure of interest rates, portfolio theory, asset pricing, and efficient market theory.
 Second half examines firms' financing decisions, including capital budgeting, capital structure, and payout policy.

 KELLG_FE 312-0 Investments (1 Unit) Active portfolio strategies in bonds and stocks, optimal portfolio selection from the perspective of individual and institutional investors, and the role of style and performance benchmarks in portfolio management.
 Performance evaluation, trading costs, and other special topics.

 KELLG_FE 314-0 Derivatives (1 Unit) Use and pricing of forwards and futures, swaps, and options.
 Strategies for speculation and risk management, no-arbitrage pricing for forward contracts, binomial and Black-Scholes option pricing models, applications of pricing models in other contexts.